Royal Museums Greenwich recently acquired a series of works by Djordje Balmazovic, acquired with the help of Art Fund.

 The maps were made during Balmazovic’s time working in an asylum centre in Serbia.
 This centre was where refugees would wait and rest after expressing their intention to claim asylum upon entering the country illegally.

-Explore the details of these intricate maps below, and see the full images on our collections site.
+Explore the details of these intricate maps below, and see the full images by searching our Collections.

 Look at Djordje Balmazovic's Narrative Maps